EnviableOne/WSUS-Maintainance/README.md

 this script generates reports based on the Update deployment state of each server and each target connected to them

 # WSUS-Cleanup\*
-This script performs The WSUS Clean-up on all Servers and provides a report of the results
+This script performs a customisable WSUS Clean-up on all Servers and provides a report of the results

 # WSUS-Tidy
-This Script Identifies information on WSUS servers that does not relate to Machines joined to the domain and optionally removes them from each WSUS Server
+This Script Identifies information on WSUS servers that does not relate to Machines joined to the AD domain and optionally removes them from each WSUS Server

 # Get-WSUS-Settings
 This Script shows the Update Settings on a specified machine

 # Licence
-   Copyright {2020} {Enviable Network Support and Solutions Ltd.}
+   Copyright {2021} {Enviable Network Support and Solutions Ltd.}

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.